immutable/imx-core-sdk-golang/README.md

 ## How to use

-The following code snipptes talk about how to get setup and use the various sections of the golang SDK for most commoon use cases.
+The following code snippets talk about how to get setup and use the various sections of the Golang SDK for most common use cases.
 Any sections that are not covered here please reach out to team.
 See [Getting Help](#getting-help)

 ### Configuration